BU-ISCIII/relecov-tools/README.md

   -o, --output_dir, --output-dir, --output_folder, --out-folder, --output_location, --output_path, --out_dir, --output DIRECTORY
                                   Directory where the generated output will be saved
-  -s, --software_name TEXT        Name of the software/pipeline used.
+  -p, --software_name TEXT        Name of the software/pipeline used.
   --update                        If the output file already exists, ask if
                                   you want to update it.
   --soft_validation               If the module should continue even if any